DCotterill/DCotterill.github.io/plans/index.md

 ---
 layout: default
+published: true
 ---

 # Things I want to do

 Here's my main to-do list.
-It's not where I keep the 'pay a bill' type things, but major stuff like learning new skills, starting new projects, etc.
+It's not for daily 'pay a bill' type Todos, but major stuff like learning new skills, and starting new projects.

-I expect some of these to be interesting enough to spark some write ups or blog entries.
+It's my backlog of large stuff, which eventually I hope will make it onto my [now page.](/now)

 ## Technical